Louisiana AG warns doctors against performing abortions

 Lawyers for Ohio abortion providers asked that state's Supreme Court on Wednesday to use its powers to overturn a ban on abortions at the first detectable “ fetal heartbeat.”
 The American Civil Liberties Union, Planned Parenthood Federation of America and others argued the law violates the Ohio Constitution’s broad protections of individual liberty.

 A challenge to West Virginia's abortion ban was announced Wednesday by the ACLU of that state.
-The organization said it was joining others in filing the suit in Kanawah County Circuit Court on behalf of Women's Health Center of West Virginia.
+The organization said it was joining others in filing the suit in Kanawha County Circuit Court on behalf of Women's Health Center of West Virginia.
+The ACLU says the state ban dates back to the 1800s and has been superseded by numerous laws passed since, including a 20-week abortion ban that was passed in 2015 and acknowledges a patient's right to an abortion.

+Earlier, Alabama's Attorney General Steve Marshall was quick to warn that elective abortions are illegal in the state.
+His Friday pronouncement came after a federal judge lifted an injunction soon after the Supreme Court decision.

+The decision has also led to an increase in demand for emergency contraceptives — and to limits by some retailers on how many emergency contraceptives consumers can buy,

 In Louisiana, Landry's spokesman did not immediately respond to a message asking whether his office would seek to prosecute doctors who perform abortions while the judge’s order is in effect.

-Note: This story has corrected the spelling of Kanawha County.